ultraleap/Element/LMNT/doc/Instructions.md

 ## `BRANCHCUN`
-Branch to the target instruction if the last `CMP` instruction produced an unordered result; the branch target is specified by its absolute index within the current function.
+Branch to the target instruction if the last `CMP` or `CMPZ` instruction produced an unordered result; the branch target is specified by its absolute index within the current function.

 Note that the branch target is permitted to be equal to the instruction count (i.e. "one past the end"); this is effectively equivalent to a `RETURN`.

 **Halting**: if a branch's target is not later than the branch instruction in the function, halting cannot be guaranteed and execution time cannot be easily predicted.

-**Dependencies**: this instruction is only guaranteed to perform as expected if it is immediately preceded by a `CMP` instruction, or if the only intervening instructions are other `BRANCHCxx` instructions.
+**Dependencies**: this instruction is only guaranteed to perform as expected if it is immediately preceded by a comparison function (`CMP` or `CMPZ`), or if the only intervening instructions are other `BRANCHCxx` or `ASSIGNCxx` instructions.

 | Arg | Direction | Type       | Size       | Meaning                                   |
 | --: | :-------- | :--------- | :--------- | :---------------------------------------- |